Hietasaaren Lyhty - modern villa in the centre of Oulu

 In 2025, the theme of the Oulu Housing Fair will be the responsible use of materials and the adaptability of spaces.
 One of the most talked-about sites at the event will be Hietasaaren Lyhty (site 9), where traditional villa architecture has been brought to the present day.
 The three villas, identical in structure but different in atmosphere, embody the cultural and historical layering of Oulu's Hietasaari and the possibilities of modern urban living.
 The designer of Hietasaaren Lyhdy, architect Jari Haapalahti, designed one of the villas as his own home.
 This home highlights Haapalahti's design philosophy, where practicality and aesthetics go hand in hand.
 The upper floor of the house has a small balcony, like a small lantern on the side of the villa.
 Hence the name, Hietasaaren Lantern.

-The sauna and washrooms are crowned by Siparila's KUULAS sauna panel.
-The aspen wood panel is used not only on the walls but also on the ceiling, where the floating ceiling structure, combined with indirect lighting, creates a spacious and peaceful atmosphere.
-The black kaamos shade of the KUULAS panel deepens the effect and adds a smoke sauna aesthetic with a modern touch.
+The sauna and washroom areas are highlighted by Siparila’s Kuulas sauna paneling.
+Made of aspen wood, the paneling is used not only on the walls but also on the ceiling, where the floating ceiling structure, combined with indirect lighting, creates a sense of spaciousness and a peaceful atmosphere.
+The black “kaamos” shade of the Kuulas panel deepens this effect and brings a smoke sauna-like aesthetic with a modern twist.

-"The KUULAS interior panel brings the atmosphere of an old smoke sauna to the sauna.
-Its shade, softness and natural properties make it a material you can lean on and stay with for a long time," says architect Jari Haapalahti.
-The surface of the KUULAS panel made of aspen does not feel hot and scorching, but remains pleasant to the touch despite the heat.
-Thanks to the concealed fixing, the fixing marks remain hidden and improve the durability of the panel by preventing water from damaging the wood through the nail holes.
+“The Kuulas interior panel brings the atmosphere of an old smoke sauna into the sauna.
+Its tone, softness, and natural properties make it a material you can lean on and linger with for a long time,” describes architect Jari Haapalahti.
+The surface of the Kuulas panel, made from aspen, does not feel scorching hot but remains pleasant to the touch despite the heat.
+Thanks to the hidden fasteners, the mounting points remain concealed and enhance the panel’s durability, as water cannot damage the wood at the nail heads.

 Unity and contrast in the washrooms